 At the beginning of the academic year, all academic departments meet and review their education programs.
 Faculty members of each department lead the assessment efforts in their respective areas.
 At the same time, all administrative and educational support units review and revise their assessment procedures.
 All assessment plans are in line with the institutional mission as well as the college/school department unit mission.

 Assessment of academic programs is conducted every semester with the results being used to improve the programs in future semesters.
-All academic, administrative and educational support unit assessment reports may be found in the Office of Institutional Effectiveness web page.
+All academic, administrative and educational support unit assessment reports may be found in the Office of Institutional Assessment, Research and Planning web page.

 Additional evaluation data is also compiled at the end of each semester such as retention rates, grade distributions, and enrollment.

-The Office of Instructional Technology implements an instrument for evaluation purposes that addresses support services received from this office.
-This instrument was adapted from West Texas A&M University.
+The Office of Instructional Technology implements an instrument for evaluation purposes that addresses support services received from this office to students in online courses.